- How Do You Know if Your Dog is Experiencing Pain?

 The way dogs see it, letting anyone see that they are hurting is too much of a risk for them to take.
 When dogs are in pain, they believe that they will be at an even greater disadvantage than if they were to play it cool and shrug off the symptoms of dog pain.

 This all comes back to the instinctual nature of animals and the way they avoid showing signs of vulnerability.
-Dogs who are injured will be viewed as less capable than their healthy counterparts, therefore turning them into a target and lowering their threshold for staying alive.
+Dogs who are injured or have chronic pain will be viewed as less capable than their healthy counterparts, therefore turning them into a target and lowering their threshold for staying alive.

 This is only really relevant in the outdoors, but domesticated animals still hold onto certain traits that their species developed.
 The instinct to not disclose the way they really feel is one of the behaviors that dogs exhibit to this day.